gisumd/COVID-19-API-Documentation/docs/indicators/indicators_economic_security.md

 ## List of Economic Security Indicators

-List of economic security indicators
+List of economic security indicators.

 | Indicator        | Description          | Survey Question Used |
 |:----------------------------------------|:---------------------|:---------------------|